-Excessive noise is one of the most common complaints that tenants can have, and for good reason: no one enjoys trying to fall asleep against a backdrop of a neighbour’s loud dance party music.
+Excessive noise is one of the most common complaints that tenants can have, and for good reason: no one enjoys trying to fall asleep against the backdrop of a neighbour’s loud dance party music.

 Your tenant’s noise complaints may be the result of just one regular offender, in which case it may be a little easier to address the issue.

 Generally, most unit complexes don’t have more than one tenant repeatedly making excessive noise and complaints are often because of a party.

 However, if the problem is ongoing – they constantly practice the drums at 10 pm, they hold regular parties, they stomp around the apartment or they watch television with surround sound as if it is their own personal theatre, then it may need to be addressed.

 If your tenant complains of an odour coming from their plumbing or bathroom, then it needs investigation fairly quickly – it could be the case that there is a blockage or other issue causing a build-up.

 Also, when a tenant is living in closer quarters with others, it isn’t uncommon for strong cooking odours to be shared.

 They might waft through mechanical ventilation systems and impact larger areas, or they might just be living so close to a neighbour that they constantly smell what they’re cooking up.